-According to the Complaint, GM is one of the nation’s oldest and largest car manufacturers.
+According to the Complaint, General Motors Company ("GM" or the Company) is one of the nation’s oldest and largest car manufacturers.
 With a dealership network that spans the globe and over 200,000 employees, the Company plays a major role in the United States and international automobile market.

 On February 7, 2014, the Company notified the NHTSA of its decision to recall 2005-2007 Chevrolet Cobalt and 2007 Pontiac G5 vehicles, due to defects in the manufacturing of their key ignition switches.
 On this news, the Company’s shares fell $1.21 per share or over 3% to close at $34.90 per share on February 10, 2014.